AlbericTrancart/portfolio/src/pages/2020/05/how-fixed-first-memory-leak-nextjs-nodejs/index.md

 We were leaking about ~4.5 MB from closures, ~3.2MB from Objects and the rest from other variables.

-If we check the Retained size (the size of the object + all its children in the graph), we can see that all the leak can be attributed to the closures, which makes sense: and anonymous function will create other objects.
+If we check the Retained size (the size of the object + all its children in the graph), we can see that all the leak can be attributed to the closures, which makes sense: an anonymous function will create other objects.

 ![Screenshot of the closure source showing a Contenful file](image6.png)